dl-solarity/zktype/README.md

 - `basePath` - Path to the root directory of the project where circuits are stored.
 - `projectRoot` - Absolute path to the root directory of the project.
-- `circuitsArtifactsPaths` - Array of paths to the circuits' artifact files.
+- `circuitsArtifacts` - Array of object containing the path to the circuit artifact and the protocol type of the circuit.
 - `outputTypesDir` - Path to the directory where the generated types will be stored.
     - Optional.
 Default: `generated-types/circuits`.